Child and Family Developmental Services

 What if I don’t live in Anchorage?

-• Intensive therapy – the customer-owner and guardian will travel to Anchorage for four consecutive days each month to receive therapy services.
+• Intensive therapy –the customer-owner and guardian will travel to Anchorage for four consecutive days each month to receive therapy services.

-We encourage all families to access speech therapy services through their school district when the child qualifies.
+We encourage all families to access therapy services through their school district when the child qualifies.
 CFDS may provide therapy services supplementary to therapy they are already receiving at school.

 Physical therapy (PT) helps enhance or enable the mobility of the customer-owner.
 This includes mobility function in school, at home, or while participating in sports.